meditationstuff/protocol_1/index.md

 * Learns to self-regulate; learns to give to itself 100% #somethingwrongwiththis
 * notice and allow the shape of the can't
 * What are the nth-order effects/&#8203;consequences of X and are each of those good or bad, and therefore X is permitted, forbidden, necessary/&#8203;obligatory. #maybeaddtosection
-* "unity" conceptions and misconceptions and transcendence
+* "unity" conceptions and misconceptions and transcendence \[unity just a concept etc. etc. transcendence of form] these subbullets possibly particularly misleading / "wrong" cf. emptiness and nebulosity
 	* "Don't presume to know what you're trying to do/&#8203;accomplish/&#8203;achieve/&#8203;complete"  “may be inappropriate reification that ‘you‘ or ‘trying to do‘ anything, etc.“ the “whole thing” not just the i or the me separately but both together as a unified and covertly (or overtly or etc) #somethingwrongwiththis #maybesectiontodo
 		* Ego presumptuously thinking it knows what the goal is
 		* “Don’t know what the goal is” (maybe cf. halting problem)